Cornetto (frozen dessert)

-Cornetto (/it/; 'little horn') is an Italian brand of ice cream cone dessert, which is manufactured and owned by the British company Unilever.
-Cornetto are sold as part of the Heartbrand product line, known internationally by different names, including Algida in Italy, Wall's in the UK and Pakistan, HB in Ireland, Frigo in Spain, and Kwality Wall's in India.
+Cornetto (/it/; 'little horn') is an Italian brand of ice cream cone dessert, which is manufactured and owned by The Magnum Ice Cream Company.
+Cornettos are sold as part of the Heartbrand product line, known internationally by different names, including Algida in Italy, Wall's in the UK, Singapore and Pakistan, HB in Ireland, Frigo in Spain, and Kwality Wall's in India.
 Many variations of the product exist, ranging from milk-based ice cream to vegetable fat-based dessert.

 History

 For a long time, the idea of selling frozen ice cream cones had been impractical, as the ice cream would soak into the moist cone during the manufacturing process and make it soggy and unpalatable when served.
-In 1959, Spica and Mario Faccenda, two Italian ice cream manufacturer based in Naples, overcame this problem by insulating the inside of the waffle cone from the ice cream with a coating of oil, sugar, and chocolate.
+In 1959, Spica and Mario Faccenda, two Italian ice cream manufacturers based in Naples, overcame this problem by insulating the inside of the waffle cone from the ice cream with a coating of oil, sugar, and chocolate.

-In 1976, the patent was acquired by Unilever, which began marketing the product in Italy through the Algida brand and abroad through other subsidiaries, including Wall's in the UK and Pakistan, HB in Ireland, Frigo in Spain and Kwality Wall's in India.
-They are sold in many different sizes throughout Europe in sizes ranging from 28-ml Miniatures to 260-ml King Cones, though the 90-ml and 125-ml sizes tend to be the most popular.
+In 1962, Unilever acquired Spica which owned the Cornetto brand, and began marketing the product in Italy through the Algida brand and abroad through other subsidiaries, including Streets in Australia (1966), Wall's in the UK (1976) and Pakistan, HB in Ireland, Frigo in Spain and Kwality Wall's in India.
+They are sold in many different sizes throughout Europe, ranging from 28-ml Miniatures to 260-ml King Cones, though the 90-ml and 125-ml sizes tend to be the most popular.

 On March 19, 2024, Unilever announced it would divest its ice cream brands and cut 7,500 jobs in order to make "a simpler, more focused and higher performing Unilever".
 Included in the spin-off are Ben & Jerry's, Cornetto, Magnum, Talenti, and Wall's.
 The divestment is expected to be completed by the end of 2025.

 Varieties

 The product is available in a variety of flavours, including Strawberry, Mint Chocolate, Nut, Lemon, Whippy (yogurt flavour with a chewy chocolate), Valentine's Day flavours, and Cornetto Soft (soft ice cream that comes in chocolate chip, cookie dough, royale strawberry, unicornetto, dragon cornetto, vanilla, chocolate, royale chocolate and double chocolate).
 Cornetto Soft is sold on the street by vendors and is made on the spot with an ice cream dispenser, but the other flavours are premade and factory packaged.
 Also, Cornetto Enigma is made, which consists of cookies and cream, raspberry and double chocolate flavours.

 Unilever introduced a Cornetto chocolate confectionery into the UK market in 2013, following a licensing deal with Kinnerton Confectionery.

 Hindustan Unilever manufacture Cornettos using vegetable fat rather than milk fat, and under Indian law it cannot be advertised as being ice cream.

+Cornetto introduced a new product, the Cornetto Max which combines two distinct ice-creams, a sauce, and a chocolate disc top, to better appeal to Gen Zs.